JennEYoon/datasciY/scipy2020/README.md

   * To read Tutorials for Pandas, PyTorch ML, PySal, Baysian Stats
     - Monday Basian - done.
 Mostly too basic.
 Later lessons on Github look interesting.
     - Tuesday Numpy -read most (Dask - parallel computing)
       * numpy was disaster due to presenter using ipython as format, not providing working jupyter  notebook.
-Material is slides is very good.
-But printer 2 sloda per page makes it very hard to follow along, constant scrolling.
-Should be provided as ppt or printed 1 slide per page in landscape page format.
+Material is slides is very good, but printed 2 slides per page in portrait orientation, makes it very hard to follow along, constant scrolling and zooming in/out.
+Should be provided as ppt or printed 1 slide per page in landscape orientation.
 Maybe source file is no longer available?
       * after 45 min switched to Dask.
-Actually turned out to be a good presentation & timing, even though I didn't prepare before.
+Actually turned out to be a very good presentation & timing, even though I didn't prepare in advance.
 Good use of pauses, and only focusing on a few main differences from numpy (or pandas) worked.
 I was able to understand everything.

     - Wed PyTorch (Pandas)
       (Titanic data, notebook saved to CoLab, Gdrive)